darshitpp/RealTimeStats/README.md

     "count": 2
 }
 ```
-which are the statistics of the transactions occuring within the last 60 seconds.
+which are the statistics of the transactions occurring within the last 60 seconds.

 [1]: https://github.com/jhalterman/expiringmap